 In our amicus brief we explained that sexual assault on college campuses, including assault of male students is pervasive.
 The failure of these men to recognize sexual abuse is a common and insidious problem.
 College athletes are usually especially vulnerable to sexual abuse because of the intense love and trust they hold for their coaches and institutions; their dependence on their institutions for scholarships and other support; the power and authority wielded by team coaches and doctors; and the culture of “toughness” that encourages normalization of discomfort and harassment.
 We also focused on how the District Court should have taken into consideration OSU’s role in coverup the sexual abuse and how they erred in determining the statute of limitations had run out on these claims since the male athletes did not know they were being sexually abused.

-The brief can be found in the amicus brief database at Legal Briefs (socialworkers.org).
+The brief can be found in NASW’s amicus brief database.